 Social status / Self-improvement / Entertainment / Excitement / Connection / Security / Identity / Relevance / Social interaction / Creativity / Fairness / Honesty / Freedom / Recognition / Simplicity / Transparency

 Drivers of Change

 Why is this trend emerging now?
 What’s changing?

 To analyze change, think Shifts and Triggers.

 - Shifts are the long-term, macro changes that are playing out across years or even decades, that while not consumer trends themselves, will shape both the direction and flavor of a specific trend.
-For a good summary of the macro shifts currently shaping the world, see Euromonitor’s 10 Global Macro Trends for the Next Five Years (such as urban transition, ageing world and climate challenge).
+For a good summary of the macro shifts currently shaping the world, see Bain’s overview of Big Trends (such as urban transition, ageing world and climate challenge).

 - Triggers are the more immediate changes that drive the emergence of a consumer trend.
 These can include specific technologies, political events, economic shocks, environmental incidents, and more.
-For example, developments in connected technologies are driving the INTERNET OF CARING THINGS trend.
+For example, the Covid pandemic accelerated the ‘HANDS OFF-BUT HUMAN‘ trend.